Menu

 What are the must-see attractions in Kythira?

-Don't miss the Venetian castle in Chora, the picturesque village of Mylopotamos with its waterfall, and the stunning Kaladi Beach.
-The Cave of Agia Sophia features impressive stalactites and frescoes.
-Kapsali's twin bays offer excellent swimming and the iconic Chytra rock formation.
+Don't miss Venetian castle in Chora, Mylopotamos village with waterfall, Kaladi Beach, Cave of Agia Sophia with stalactites and frescoes, Kapsali's twin bays, and iconic Chytra rock formation.

 Do I need a car to get around Kythira?

-A rental car is highly recommended as public transportation is very limited.
-The island's attractions are spread out, and many beautiful beaches and villages are only accessible by car.
-Scooters work for shorter distances, but roads can be winding and hilly in places.
+Rental car highly recommended as public transport is limited.
+Attractions are spread out, many beaches and villages only accessible by car.
+Scooters work for shorter distances on winding, hilly roads.

 Is Kythira good for families with children?